A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Compact Metric Spaces

-\begin{lemma} \unwritten{Blaschke's theorem is the case where $Z$ is compact.
-Also, the lemma is known for closed subsets of $Z$ under $\hausdorff$ (Prop 7.3.7 of \cite{bookBBI})} If $Z$ is a complete metric space, then the set of compact subsets of $Z$, equipped with the Hausdorff metric, is complete. \end{lemma} \begin{proof} Let $K_1,K_2,\ldots$ be a Cauchy sequence of compact subsets of $Z$.
+\unwritten{ \begin{proof} {It is known that the set of closed subsets of $Z$ is complete under the Hausdorff metric (see e.g., Proposition~7.3.7 of~\cite{bookBBI}).
+It is left to the reader to show that if a sequence of compact subsets converge to a closed subset, then the limit is also compact (see e.g., the arXiv version).
+This proves the claim.} \del{ Let $K_1,K_2,\ldots$ be a Cauchy sequence of compact subsets of $Z$.
 By Proposition~7.3.7 of~\cite{bookBBI}, the set of closed subsets of $Z$ is complete under the Hausdorff metric.
 So there is a closed subset $K\subseteq Z$ such that $\epsilon_n:=\hausdorff(K_n,K)\to 0$.
 It will be shown that $K$ is compact.

 Let $x_1,x_2,\ldots$ be a sequence in $K$.
 For each $i,j$, there exists $y_{i,j}\in K_i$ such that $d(y_{i,j},x_j)\leq \epsilon_i$.
 For each $i$, since $K_i$ is compact, the sequence $(y_{i,j})_j$ has a convergent subsequence.
 By a diagonal argument and passing to a subsequence, one can assume from the beginning that for each $i$, the whole sequence $(y_{i,j})_j$ is convergent.
 It is shown below that $(x_j)_j$ is a Cauchy sequence.
 If so, completeness of $Z$ implies that $(x_j)_j$ is convergent and the claim is proved.